ZirconCode/Scrapah/readme.markdown

 Using Scrapah
 ---

+Start a Scraper

 	require 'scrapah'

 	# use :headless to use a browser in background
 	s = Scrapah::Scraper.new :openuri
 	s.start

-	# Tell Scrapah where to go
+Tell Scrapah where to go

 	s.visit 'https://github.com/ZirconCode'

-	# You can pass in a regex
+You can pass in a regex

 	# ex. get my total contributions on github
 	p s.process /\b(\d*?)
 Total\b/

-	# Scrapah will treat a string beginning with 'c|' as a CSS selector
+Scrapah will treat a string beginning with 'c|' as a CSS selector

 	# ex. get the title tag off a page
 	p s.process 'c|h1'

-	# Scrapah will treat a string beginning with 'x|' as an XPath
+Scrapah will treat a string beginning with 'x|' as an XPath

 	# ex. get my popular repositories
 	p s.process 'x|//span[@class="repo"]/text()'

-	# Scrapah will even take your Proc's
+Scrapah will even take your Proc's

 	# ex.
 Extract all emails from a website
 	p s.process Proc.new{|nokogiri_doc| Scrapah::Extract.emails nokogiri_doc}

-	# The Magic
+The Magic
-	# Pass in a Hash of stuff, get results
+Pass in a Hash of stuff, get results

 	s.visit 'https://github.com/ZirconCode'